Secondary

 - work with information and with ideas in language by developing skills of evaluation, analysis, use and inference

-- listen to, understand, and use spoken language effectively
+- listen to, understand and use spoken language effectively

-- acquire and apply a wide vocabulary alongside a knowledge and understanding of grammatical terminology and linguistic conventions
+- acquire and apply a wide vocabulary alongside knowledge and understanding of grammatical terminology and linguistic conventions

-Children are naturally curious and science supports the development of a child’s curiosity, helping them to investigate problems, learn more about the world around them and understand and use scientific explanations for a wide range of phenomena.
+Children are naturally curious and Science supports the development of a child’s curiosity, helping them to investigate problems, learn more about the world around them and understand and use scientific explanations for a wide range of phenomena.

 Scientific enquiry is about considering ideas, evaluating evidence, planning investigative work and recording and analysing data.
-The Scientific enquiry objectives underpin Biology, Chemistry and Physics, which are focused on developing confidence and interest in scientific knowledge, including environmental awareness and history of science.
+Scientific enquiry objectives underpin Biology, Chemistry and Physics, which are focused on developing confidence and interest in scientific knowledge, including environmental awareness and the history of science.

-Students develop research, collaboration and creative skills that will help with many aspects of their future learning and development.
+Students develop research, collaborative and creative skills that will help with many aspects of their future learning and development.
 The course supports progression to a wide range of science subjects at Cambridge Upper Secondary.

 Biology